zaphosting/docs/docs/afterinfection-firststeps-connect.md

 ---
 id: afterinfection-firststeps-connect
 title: "Afterinfection: Connect to the server"
-description: "Information about various ways on how to connect to your Afterinfection server from ZAP-Hosting"
+description: "Discover how to connect to your Afterinfection server smoothly and securely with essential tips and guidance → Learn more now"
 sidebar_label: Connect to the server
 services:
   - gameserver-afterinfection